adamofarch/nextbige_assignment/README.md

   Note: `You can find the container details, environment variables for the postgresql in the docker-compose.yml`

 **Step 4**: Access the application
-  - You can test the application either with Postman or just CURL requests at http://localhost:8000/api/<endpoint>
+  - You can test the application either with Postman or just CURL requests at `http://localhost:8000/api/<endpoint>`
-  - **IMPORTANT**: Username and Password for the Admin Panel will be attached with Email
+  - **IMPORTANT**: Username and Password for the Admin Panel will be attached with the Email

 ## Method 2: Local Environment